 from $3,000 all the way up to $10,000 in order to obtain your CDL

 NEED JUST RENT a TRUCK for DPS APPOINTMENT?

-If you fail your test at the first time, we will provide a truck for two more attempts at no additional charge.
+If you fail your test at the first time, we will provide a truck for one more attempts at no additional charge.

 CERTIFICATION and RECORD CHECK: